pr0totyper/CMS-ETR-WooCommerce-2.x-3.x/readme.txt

 4. The Payment Means choice (hosted at E-Transactions)
 5. The Payment page
 6. Once successfully processed, the Payment transaction details appear in the order details

 == Changelog ==
+= 0.9.8.3 =
+Correction for potential HTTP 500 error: thx @.

+= 0.9.8.2 =
+Correction for network urls, order properties calling.

+= 0.9.8.1 =
+Correction of url called, to work for mobile.

+== Changelog ==
 = 0.9.8 =